 Studies of idebenone have suggested some beneficial effects in patients with Leber’s hereditary optic neuropathy (LHON).
 The National Institute for Health and Care Excellence (NICE) are currently considering reviewing evidence in order to develop a clinical guideline for idebenone in people with LHON.

 Riboflavin (Water soluble vitamin B2)

-This vitamin is a key building block in Complex I and II, and also helps in stabilizing the mitochondrial membrane.
+This vitamin is a key building block in Complex I and II, and also helps in stabilising the mitochondrial membrane.
 Early studies have shown riboflavin may be helpful in treating mitochondrial diseases where there is complex I involvement, particularly if the complex I deficiency is the result of a mutation in the ACAD9 gene.

-Other antioxidants that may be of benefit to mitochondrial patients include selenium, vitamin C, vitamin E, and lipoic acid.
+Other antioxidants that may be of benefit to mitochondrial patients include selenium, vitamin C, vitamin E and lipoic acid.

 Improving Energy Generation